DanielJabbour/StyleTransfer/README.md

 ## Acknowledgements

 I would like to thank Stanford University's excellent academic documentation.
-A majority of the basis knowledge for this project was established thanks to their CS231n course on Convolutional Neural Networks.
+A majority of the basis knowledge for this project was established thanks to their CS231n course on Convolutional Neural Networks, as well as a variety articles.

 A great resource for learning to use TensorFlow, a machine learning library, can be found on their official site here: https://www.tensorflow.org/tutorials/

-You can learn more about this project by reading the original publication from Leon A. Gatys on neural style transfer here: https://arxiv.org/pdf/1508.06576.pdf
+You can learn more about neural style transfer by reading the original publication from Leon A. Gatys transfer here: https://arxiv.org/pdf/1508.06576.pdf

-In the future, I would like to implement the feed-forward method to accomplish faster and more artistic results, introduced by Justin Johnson as published here: https://arxiv.org/pdf/1603.08155.pdf
+This method for achieving style transfer is rather slow, especially if you don't have access to a GPU.
+There's a great implementation of style transfer known as the feed-forward method, accomplishing much faster and more artistic results,introduced by Justin Johnson as published here: https://arxiv.org/pdf/1603.08155.pdf